saurabhjain0124/marksheet_evaluation/README.md

 recognize final resized image by using the pretrained CNN model.

 ### further extensions
-* first is to generalize this code beacuse this code is valid for presicting marks on this marksheet only.
+* First is to generalize this code beacuse this code is valid for predicting marks on this marksheet only.
-* second is how to avoid cropping manually.
+* Second is how to avoid cropping manually.
-* third is to predict for multidigits.
+* Third is how to predict for multidigits.